 - Insight Guides South America (Travel Guide with Free eBook)

 Don’t Visit South America Without Travel Insurance!

 While I definitely always recommend travel insurance if you’re traveling abroad, I’d say that it’s an absolute must when making your way down to South America!
-I refuse to travel anywhere anymore now without having a policy through World Nomads Travel Insurance.
-Their plans are awesome, fairly-priced, and they really do have incredible customer service!
-I’ve been a customer of theirs for years, and I’d recommend them entirely for all your travel insurance needs!
+I refuse to travel anywhere anymore now without having a policy through HeyMondo Travel Insurance.
+Their plans are fairly-priced, and they have easy to access customer service through their app, which makes it very easy to manage any claims.

 Thanks for reading about the safest countries in South America!